home-assistant/home-assistant.io/source/_integrations/crownstone.markdown

 {% configuration_basic %}
 Use a Crownstone USB dongle to enable local data transmission:
   description: "Enabling this option will launch a flow, which will allow you to configure a Crownstone USB dongle.
-You may have to refresh the page to see the pop-up.
 Disabling this option will remove current configuration."
+Crownstone Sphere where the USB is located:
+  description: "This option is available when a Crownstone USB dongle is configured, and there are multiple Crownstone Spheres available.
+You can select in which Sphere the USB dongle is currently located."
 {% endconfiguration_basic %}

 ## Crownstones